 Limited Edition releases fuel my impulse purchases and cause me to buy items with speed.
-I am unable to think as rationally about these types of releases.
+Rational thinking is difficult when these release drop without warning.

 5 | Would you be willing to pay more money for a sold-out product online?

 Yes and no. Obviously, I paid more for the Pat McGrath Nocturnal Nirvana Blitz Astral Quad because mine was removed from my order.
 However, I only paid more for shipping.
 The actual quad sold at the same retail price.

 It infuriates me when resellers buy products for the SOLE purpose of hiking up the price and reselling the products at extortion-level prices.
 Not only do true fans miss out on the initial launch, but then they are punished if they pay high fees charged by the resellers.

 6 | Do you wish you could spend more?
 Or less?

 In theory, I wished I spent less because my purchases fill me with guilt.
 However, a part of me wishes I made enough money to spend without guilt.